resheku/my-awesome/README.md

 - [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
 We separated storage and compute to offer autoscaling, branching, and bottomless storage.
 - [ogham/exa](https://github.com/ogham/exa) - A modern replacement for ‘ls’.
 - [osohq/oso](https://github.com/osohq/oso) - Oso is a batteries-included framework for building authorization in your application.
-- [parseablehq/parseable](https://github.com/parseablehq/parseable) - Lightweight, high performance, cloud native alternative to Elasticsearch.
+- [parseablehq/parseable](https://github.com/parseablehq/parseable) - Parseable is a modern log store and analysis engine built for developers.
+It is a lightweight, low latency, cloud native alternative to Elastic.
 - [rcoh/angle-grinder](https://github.com/rcoh/angle-grinder) - Slice and dice logs on the command line
 - [rust-lang/rustup](https://github.com/rust-lang/rustup) - The Rust toolchain installer
 - [sekey/sekey](https://github.com/sekey/sekey) - Use Touch ID / Secure Enclave for SSH Authentication!